 Practice, Practice, Practice

 As the saying goes, practice makes perfect.
 Set aside dedicated study time each week to work through LSAT practice questions and full-length practice tests.
-Take the time to emulate test-day conditions and practice in a distraction-free environment that adheres to the exact time constraints found on the official test.
+Take the time to mimic test-day conditions and practice in a distraction-free environment that adheres to the exact time constraints found on the official test.
 One of the biggest mistakes people make when preparing for any standardized test is not strictly adhering to accurate timing and scoring guidelines.
-Don’t go easy on yourself on a practice test!
+Don’t go easy on yourself during a practice test!
 How you practice is how you play, and you want to be at your best on test day.

 After a practice test, analyze your performance, identify areas for improvement, and tailor your study plan accordingly.
 This helps make sure that you’re effectively using your study time and adjusting for changes to optimize your progress.
 Need help?
 Marks Education is always there.